kgxsz/devops-101/part-two/README.md

 This should take a little while to complete, but when it is, you can have a look through your resources on the AWS web console and you'll see that all is in place.

-Now, ssh to your newly created instance once it's finished initializing:
+Now, ssh to your newly created instance once it's finished initialising:

     ssh ubuntu@YOUR_ELASTIC_IP_ADDRESS -i ~/.ssh/main.pem

 #### Tear down the infrastructure

-So you want clean down your infrastracture when you're done:
+So you want clean down your infrastructure when you're done:

     aws cloudformation delete-stack --stack-name template-two